waepoints/waepointstandards-documentation/outline.md

 ### Declaring System Commands

 ...
 Focus..., Perform the system command(s)..., ...
-Apply..., … Secure…, … Free…, … Ward…, … Allward..., … Lock…, … Unanchor..., Do/Perform The Essential Anchoring For..., … I confirm…, …Join… the/those… phrases…, … Change… to say…, … Amend… With…, … Prepend… To…, … Add… that… to…, … Remove… from…, … Stack..., … Track..., … Unstack…, … Stop tracking…, … Unstack… and leave…, … Stop tracking and unstack..., … Stop tracking… and leave…, … Stop tracking and unstack… and leave…, … Clean up/Clear/Lose…, … Clean up/Clear/Lose… and adjust…
+Apply..., … (As…/Turn… to…/Turn… into…/With) modiphases/modiphase(d)…, … Secure…, … Free…, … Ward…, … Allward..., … Lock…, … Unanchor..., Do/Perform The Essential Anchoring For..., …Reset…, … As Modiphases…, … I confirm…, …Join… the/those… phrases…, … Change… to say…, … Amend… With…, … Prepend… To…, … Add… that… to…, … Remove… from…, … Stack..., … Track..., … Unstack…, … Stop tracking…, … Unstack… and leave…, … Stop tracking and unstack..., … Stop tracking… and leave…, … Stop tracking and unstack… and leave…, … Clean up/Clear/Lose…, … Clean up/Clear/Lose… and adjust…

 ### Communication System Commands